SandroCata/HCI_project/README.md

 Thanks to A, Maggie enjoys her cruise stress-free, knowing she’s financially secure and won’t return home to unexpected expenses.

+### Possible questions for Interview/Questionaire

+1) Feature Validation:

+Would you find a reward-based financial tracking system useful?
+(Questionaire) Would a reward system encourage you to save more?
+Why or why not?
+(Interview) “How often do you need to convert currencies when tracking finances?”

+2) Usability Preferences:

+Do you prefer manual input or automatic transaction categorization?
+Would you like the option to customize the app theme?
+Which features do you use most in a finance app, and why?
+If you could improve one thing in finance apps, what would it be?

+3) Adoption Barriers:

+What would stop you from using a finance app?
+What’s the most frustrating thing about finance apps?
+What would convince you to switch to a new finance app?

+4) Decision-Making Data:

+How often do you check your expenses?
+What budgeting tools do you currently use, and what do you wish they did better?
+Would you like an app that predicts or automates the categorization of your future expenses based on past spending?
+How important is data privacy in a finance app?

+5) Behavior revealing:

+What strategies do you use to save money?

 ### Requirements

 Some original features with respect to competitors: